labd/go-commercelayer-sdk/api/docs/PATCHShippingWeightTiersShippingWeightTierId200ResponseData.md

 ### GetAttributes

-`func (o *PATCHShippingWeightTiersShippingWeightTierId200ResponseData) GetAttributes() PATCHShippingWeightTiersShippingWeightTierIdRequestDataAttributes`
+`func (o *PATCHShippingWeightTiersShippingWeightTierId200ResponseData) GetAttributes() PATCHShippingWeightTiersShippingWeightTierId200ResponseDataAttributes`

 GetAttributes returns the Attributes field if non-nil, zero value otherwise.

 ### GetAttributesOk

-`func (o *PATCHShippingWeightTiersShippingWeightTierId200ResponseData) GetAttributesOk() (*PATCHShippingWeightTiersShippingWeightTierIdRequestDataAttributes, bool)`
+`func (o *PATCHShippingWeightTiersShippingWeightTierId200ResponseData) GetAttributesOk() (*PATCHShippingWeightTiersShippingWeightTierId200ResponseDataAttributes, bool)`

 GetAttributesOk returns a tuple with the Attributes field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

 ### SetAttributes

-`func (o *PATCHShippingWeightTiersShippingWeightTierId200ResponseData) SetAttributes(v PATCHShippingWeightTiersShippingWeightTierIdRequestDataAttributes)`
+`func (o *PATCHShippingWeightTiersShippingWeightTierId200ResponseData) SetAttributes(v PATCHShippingWeightTiersShippingWeightTierId200ResponseDataAttributes)`

 SetAttributes sets Attributes field to given value.